OpenPIV/openpiv-matlab/README.md

 ### How to download the software
 Please note that there are two versions of the GUI:
 1. older Matlab version, before 2014b: https://github.com/OpenPIV/openpiv-matlab/releases/tag/v1.1
-2. Newer Matlab versions, use http://www.openpiv.net/downloads.html for the shortcuts to the zipped software packages
+2. Newer Matlab versions, use https://github.com/OpenPIV/openpiv-matlab/archive/master.zip or clone this repository

 ### How to contribute ?